haqem/Calculator-CGPA-IPT/README.md

 ```
 Drop all file into server.
 ```
 Before install into your server please make sure to change or select Grade first on ```select name="hqgrade"``` and change the value of each Option in index.htm file.
+Please ensure that you follow the point grade below. ```Note: Point Grade = Value in index.htm```

 ## Usage